BentHaase/cable-wiki-xyz.github.io/wiki/Fritzbox_6490.md

-# Fritzbox 6490
+# Fritzbox 6490 Cable

 The Fritz!Box (stylized as FRITZ!Box) is a router hardware product line by the German company AVM GmbH.
 The Fritzbox is available for many different types of internet connections, such as cable internet, (V/A)DSL, LTE and others.

-The Fritz!Box 6490 provides cable internet using the Euro-Docsis standards 1.0, 1.1, 2.0 and 3.0.
+The Fritz!Box 6490 Cable provides cable internet using the Euro-Docsis standards 1.0, 1.1, 2.0 and 3.0.

 ## Specs